-We have remediated the material weaknesses noted above in the second and third bullet points which related to the years ended December 31, 2011 and 2012 and the period ended September 30, 2013, and we are continuing to take the necessary steps to remediate the material weakness identified in the first bullet point relating to segregation of duties.
-However, we cannot assure you that our remediative measures will be sufficient or that we will not have other material weakness or significant deficiencies in our internal control over financial reporting.
-If we are unable to successfully remediate any material weakness or significant deficiencies that may exist, the accuracy and timing of our financial reporting may be adversely affected, we may be unable to maintain compliance with securities law requirements regarding timely filing of periodic reports in addition to applicable stock exchange listing requirements, and our stock price may decline materially as a result.
+We have remediated the material weaknesses noted above in the second and third bullet points which related to the nine month period ended September 30, 2013, and we have remediated the material weakness identified in the first bullet point above relating to segregation of duties which related to the period ended December 31, 2013.
+However, we cannot assure you that our remediated measures will be sufficient or that we will not have other material weaknesses or significant deficiencies in our internal control over financial reporting.
+If we identify any material weaknesses or significant deficiencies that may exist, the accuracy and timing of our financial reporting may be adversely affected, we may be unable to maintain compliance with securities law requirements regarding timely filing of periodic reports in addition to applicable stock exchange listing requirements, and our stock price may decline materially as a result.